 - a.
 Define and explain bank reconciliation - b.
 State and explain causes of disagreement between bank statement and cash book balances. - c.
 List items commonly appearing in the bank statements and not in cash book. - d.
-Prepare an updated cash book. - e.
+Prepare an updated/ adjusted cash book. - e.
 Prepare statement of bank reconciliation. - f.
 State the importance of preparing periodic bank reconciliation statements

-7.10 Preparation of Trial Balance
+7.10 Preparation of Trial Balance Learners will be able to:

 - a.
 Define and explain the trial balance - b.
-Calculate account balances for different individual accounts in the ledger. - c.
+Calculate accountbalances for different individual accounts in the ledger. - c.
 Identify debit and credit balances - d.
 Extract a trial balance at a particular date from a given set of individual accounts in the ledger.